kevinferg/msm-md-mc/README.md

 ## Project Description
 Molecular simulation code written from scratch in C as coursework for [24-623: Molecular Simulation of Materials](https://www.meche.engineering.cmu.edu/education/courses/24-623.html).

-Provides functionality for running MD simulations, complete with multiple thermodynamic ensembles, user-definable potentials, material property logging, particle trajectory output, and more.
+Provides functionality for running MD simulations, complete with material property logging, user-definable potentials, multiple thermodynamic ensembles, particle trajectory output, and more.
 MC simulation is also included.
 A more comprehensive list of features is below.

 ---

 ## Demonstration
 Simulating 256 particles (argon) at 100K.

-The units for all reported quantities are dimensionless "Lennard-Jones" units, each derived in terms of the base units of length, mass, and energy.
+The units for all reported quantities are dimensionless units, each derived in terms of the base units of length, mass, and energy.
 [HOOMD-Blue's documentation](https://hoomd-blue.readthedocs.io/en/stable/units.html) has some examples of this.

 ### Molecular Dynamics
 MD simulations output a trajectory animation file and a log of material properties.
+This particular simulation runs in the NVT ensemble for 50,000 time steps of size 0.002.
+Then the ensemble is changed to NVE, and it runs for another 50,000 steps.

 <p align="center"><img alt="Visualization made in OVITO" src="fig/ovito_animation.gif"></p>
 <p align="center">Visualization made using <a href="https://www.ovito.org/">OVITO</a>.</p>

-Plotting potential energy and pressure of the system over time:
+Plotting potential energy and pressure of the system over the last 100 dimensionless time units:
 <p align="center"><img alt="MD properties" src="fig/MD_plot.png"></p>

 ### Monte Carlo
-Simulating the same material using MC, we get the same results:
+Simulating the same material using MC for 2.5 million iterations, we get the same results:
 <p align="center"><img alt="MC properties" src="fig/MC_plot.png"></p>

 ---